interrogator/corpkit/README.md

 There are quite a few helper functions for making regular expressions, making new projects, and so on, with more documentation forthcoming.
 Also included are some lists of words and dependency roles, which can be used to match functional linguistic categories.
 These are explained in more detail [here](#systemic-functional-stuff).

-Included here is `orientation/orientation.ipynb`, which is a Jupyter Notebook version of this readme.
-In `orientation/data` is a sample corpus of paragraph from *The New York Times* containing the word *risk*.
-Due to size restrictions, This data only includes parse trees (no dependencies), and isn't included in the pip package.
-With the notebook and the data, you can easily run all the code in this document yourself.

 <a name="installation"></a>
 ## Installation